 A recovery process should start immediately if you've followed the above steps successfully.
 Let it finish and check if your files have been restored.

-4. Recovering deleted Word documents via System Restore
+How to recover deleted Word documents via System Restore?

 If you're running Windows 10 or 11, you can opt for a System Restore to recover permanently deleted files.
 As System Restore takes regular (automated) snapshots of your whole OS, you can revert any unwanted changes to your system by reverting it to a previous point in time.